zuozhenggh/learning-library/content-management-library/apex-integration/website/website.md

 3. Click the Template to select and it will take you to next step

-4. Select the Asset repository as **Demo** which we created in previous labs
+4. Select the Asset repository as **Demo** which we created in previous labs.

 5. Select **Localization Policy** as **SE2 Localization** and then click **Next**